Coder-840/AutoClientLatest/README.md

-# AutoClientPATCH
+# AutoClientLatest
 Auto Client recently came out, but its ABSOLUTE BUNS and so many things could be improved on.
-I seek to improve them in this repo.
+This repo will try its best to keep up with the latest version of Auto Client and all its updates.